 For instance, one of the best-developed courses with extensive lessons is Spanish, which is worth the monthly cost.
 But if you aim for any other languages, it depends, and quality also differs.

-Yet, there is only an extent to its usefulness.
-Babbel distinguishes out as a helpful language-learning guide and supplement.
+Yet, its usefulness is limited.
+Babbel distinguishes itself as a helpful language-learning guide and supplement.

 One point to note is that Babbel is a cost-effective option.
 Its monthly fee isn’t even close to the cost of a single tutored language class.
 This allows you to spend the balance of your money on native speaker practice sessions or study groups.